lichtkind/Chart/Readme.md

     cpanm Dist::Zilla

-    Then you have to check which further Dist::Zilla plugins you miss:
+    Then you have to check which further the Dist::Zilla plugins you miss:

     dzil authordeps